Parsnip Cake with Chocolate Cream Cheese Frosting

 - In a separate bowl, whisk together the flour, salt, baking powder, baking soda and cinnamon.
 Slowly beat the flour mixture into the wet ingredients until fully combined and no longer lumpy.

-- Mix in the grated parsnips and pecans.
+- Mix in the grated parsnips and walnuts.

 - Cool on a wire rack.

 - To make the frosting, beat the cream cheese and butter until smooth.
-Melt the chocolate squares in a microwave or double boiler and then mix the chocolate with the cream cheese and butter.
-Slowly beat in the icing sugar.
+Slowly beat in the cocoa, icing sugar and milk.
 The frosting should be smooth and spreadable.

 - Once the cake is completely cooled, spread on the frosting.